vtexdocs/help-center-content/docs/announcements/en/new-sales-app-checkout.md

 author: 5l3eEiSz8MpcppCxcnijGz
 slug: new-sales-app-checkout
 legacySlug: new-sales-app-checkout
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: With the goal of simplifying your physical store's checkout experience, we've developed the new Sales App checkout.
+announcementSynopsisEN: 'With the goal of simplifying your physical store's checkout experience, we've developed the new Sales App checkout.'
 ---

 To simplify your physical store's checkout experience, we've developed the new Sales App checkout.